 The Ohio State University College of Medicine motto, "Excellence in Medicine," expresses the character and purpose of our Internal Medicine-Pediatrics (Med-Peds) residency program.
 Our program is founded upon a tradition of excellence in clinical medicine fostered by both the Departments of Internal Medicine and Pediatrics.
 Our faculty, housestaff, students, and private practitioners proudly uphold this tradition.
 They comprise the fabric of medical learning that makes up the Med-Peds Residency Program at The Ohio State University College of Medicine and Public Health.
 Each member of this educational system is, at times, the student and, at other times, the teacher.
 This enthusiasm to learn and to teach characterizes the quest for medical excellence in the Departments of Internal Medicine and Pediatrics.

 Our goal is to train highly skilled and compassionate professionals, and we provide an environment for physicians in training to achieve this goal.
 Our residents are responsible for the care of patients with a wide variety of medical illnesses, ranging from those routinely encountered in primary care practice to those seen only in the tertiary care setting.
-The exposure to an enormously diverse patient population is possible because no county, Veterans Administration, or other children's hospitals are located in the Columbus area.
+The exposure to an enormously diverse patient population is possible because no county, VA Hospitals, or other children's hospitals are located in the Columbus area.
 The Ohio State University Hospitals and Nationwide Children's Hospital subsequently serve the combined roles of urban community hospitals, indigent care providers and referral centers for Central and Southeastern Ohio.
 Residents have carefully supervised and graded patient care responsibility in a variety of educational settings at these hospitals and in faculty-staffed ambulatory care offices.